-Families are responsible for the drop-off and pick-up of their campers on the first and last day of the camp session.
+The majority of our families drop-off and pick-up their campers on the first and last day of the camp session.
 If arrangements are needed for families traveling by airplane, or those sending campers on airplanes, please contact the camp office.
 We are very happy to assist in these accommodations whenever possible.